openstack/adjutant/doc/source/development.rst

     * The action will then complete with the given final data.
     * Task is marked as complete.

-There are cases and TaskViews that auto-approve, and thus automatically do the middle step right after the first.
+There are cases where Tasks auto-approve, and thus automatically do the middle step right after the first.
 There are also others which do not need a Token and thus run the submit step as part of the second, or even all three at once.
-The exact number of 'steps' and the time between them depends on the definition of the TaskView.
+The exact number of 'steps' and the time between them depends on the definition of the Task.

 Actions themselves can also effectively do anything within the scope of those three stages, and there is even the ability to chain multiple actions together, and pass data along to other actions.

-Details for adding taskviews and actions can be found on the :doc:`plugins` page.
+Details for adding task and actions can be found on the :doc:`plugins` page.